 Welcome to The Contemplative Activist!

-In recent years, Sandy and I have come to a growing awareness that, for the great majority of our 30-plus years in pastoral ministry, we have been addicted to the 3-B’s.
+In recent years, my wife and I have come to a growing awareness that, for the great majority of our 30-plus years in pastoral ministry, we have been addicted to the 3-B’s.
 But now…things have changed.

 What’s the 3-B’s, you ask?